-The replacement of paid-up whole life insurance policies by
+The replacement of paid-up whole life

 Variable Universal Life (VUL) insurance policies has seen many retirees lose a